naver/fixture-monkey/content/en/docs/customizing-objects/expressions.md

 For instance, if the list has a size of 2 but the expression references `"list[3]"`, which is outside the bounds of the list, it will not be selected.

 While Fixture Monkey supports selecting elements from lists and sets, there are currently no dedicated expressions for directly setting the elements of a map.
-However, if you need to customize a map, consider using the [InnerSpec](../innerspec.md) method.
+However, if you need to customize a map, consider using the [InnerSpec](../innerspec) method.

 ### Expression Strict Mode
-This option can be turned on to ensure applied expressions strictly match the structure.
+This [option](../../fixture-monkey-options/customization-options/#expression-strict-mode) can be turned on to ensure applied expressions strictly match the structure.
 If any part of an expression is out of bounds or invalid, Fixture Monkey will raise an exception.
-Refer to options.

 ### Kotlin EXP
 By adding the Kotlin plugin, you can select properties using Kotlin's property reference syntax.
 In Fixture Monkey, this feature is referred to as `Kotlin EXP` or the `Fixture Monkey Kotlin DSL`.
-For further details on its usage, refer to the Kotlin plugin page.
+For further details on its usage, refer to the [Kotlin DSL Exp page](../../plugins/kotlin-plugin/kotlin-exp).